← Back to 史記

 使

 In his eighteenth year, in spring, the duke was about to travel, and so went with his consort to Qi.
 Shen Xu advised against it, but the duke did not listen, and so went to Qi.
 Duke Xiang of Qi had illicit relations with Duke Huan's consort.
 The duke became angry with his consort.
 The consort told Duke Xiang of Qi.
 In summer, the fourth month, on the bingzi day, Duke Xiang of Qi feasted the duke.
 The duke became drunk, so he had Prince Peng Sheng embrace Duke Huan of Lu, and then commanded Peng Sheng to break his ribs.
 The duke died in the carriage.
-The people of Lu informed Qi, saying: 'Our humble ruler fears your lordship's might, not daring to rest peacefully, came to cultivate good relations.
-The rites were completed but he did not return.
-There is nowhere to place the blame.
-We request to obtain Peng Sheng to remove the shame from the feudal lords.'
+The people of Lu informed Qi, saying: 'Our humble ruler feared your lordship's might, dared not rest peacefully at home, and came to renew friendly rites.
+The rites were completed, but he did not return.
+There is nowhere else to place the blame.
+We ask to receive Peng Sheng so that the disgrace may be removed before the feudal lords.'
 The people of Qi killed Peng Sheng to appease Lu.
 They established the crown prince Tong.
 This was Duke Zhuang.
 Duke Zhuang's mother, the consort, consequently remained in Qi, not daring to return to Lu.

 30